bjornbytes/lua-deepspeech/README.md

 ---

 Once you have the DeepSpeech files downloaded, build the Lua bindings in this repository.
-You can download prebuilt files from the releases page or build them using CMake.
+You can download prebuilt files from the releases page (TBD, still trying to get GitHub Actions working on Windows) or build them using CMake.
 If you're using LÖVR you can also add this repository to the `plugins` folder and rebuild.
 The `DEEPSPEECH_PATH` variable needs to be set to the path to the native client.

 ```sh
 $ mkdir build